decatonic/shuntly-py/README.md

 A lightweight wiretap for LLM SDKs: capture all requests and responses with a single line of code.

 Shuntly wraps LLM SDKs to record every request and response as JSON.
 Calling `Shuntly.shunt()` wraps and returns a client with its original interface and types preserved, permitting consistent IDE autocomplete and type checking.
+Shuntly provides a collection of configurable "sinks" to write records to stderr, files, named pipes, or any combination.

-Bring your own LLM SDK (Anthropic, OpenAI), and Shuntly provides "sinks" to write records to stderr, files, named pipes, or any combination.
+While debugging LLM tooling, maybe you want to see exactly what is being sent and returned.
+When launching an agent, maybe you want to record every call to the LLM.
+Shuntly can capture it all without requiring network components, a web-based platform, or complicated logging infrastructure.

 ## Install